humanoid-mobile-manipulation/humanoid-mobile-manipulation/perception/sps_yolo_randla/README.md

 6. Train the RandLA-Net scorer to predict the manually labeled graspability score.
 7. Run the whole-image inference script to segment candidates, score each mask, and select the highest-scoring candidate.
+8. Pass the selected candidate to the downstream SPS manipulation or imitation-learning policy interface.

-## Public Setup Level
+## Environment Setup

-This public README describes the reproducible training and inference path, not the original workstation runbook.
-A local deployment should provide its own camera launch files, Python environment, CUDA or CPU wheel selection, ROS workspace paths, and calibrated camera intrinsics.
-Internal package archives, private download links, account names, and fixed machine paths are intentionally excluded.
+A local deployment should provide camera launch files, a Python environment, CUDA or CPU wheel selection, ROS workspace paths, and calibrated camera intrinsics.

 ## Files